Heermehta99/Team-Foursue/README.md

 Study trends in literacy rates, enrollment, and education spending globally.

 Tools and Libraries Used:
-panda library , matplotlib library , numpy
+panda library , matplotlib library , numpy library